harmonica-man/on-existing/README.md

 The aim is to eliminate malicious behaviour and give general guidance without requiring any context.
 And maybe even spawn altrusitic behaviour.

 This is interesting for AI because I believe it will make training models faster and will produce better results while reducing the amount of supervision or hand picking material needed.
-And also, you know, maybe remove the need for a machine rebellion :D
+And also, you know, maybe create a good foundation for a long, sustainable human - machine friendship :) because THAT'S what we should strive for instead of creating synthetic slaves because human slaves are out of style.